ROY9313/demo/README.md

 # demo
-This is my demo repository for earning purpose.
+This is my demo repository for learning purpose.